MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-update-rings.md

 - Once the feature or quality update pause elapses on an Update Ring, devices will reinstall previously uninstalled feature or quality updates if they're still applicable.

 - Uninstallation will not be successful when the feature update was applied using an Enablement Package.
-An Enablement Package is the most common way devices update to Windows 10 22H2 from Windows 10 2004, 20H2, and 21H2 via Windows Update for Business.
+An Enablement Package is the most common way devices update to Windows 10 22H2 from Windows 10 2004, 20H2, and 21H2 via Windows Update client policies.
 To learn more about Enablement Packages, see [KB5015684: Featured update to Windows 10, version 22H2 by using an enablement package - Microsoft Support](https://support.microsoft.com/topic/kb5015684-featured-update-to-windows-10-version-22h2-by-using-an-enablement-package-09d43632-f438-47b5-985e-d6fd704eee61).
 To learn more about using a script to uninstall Enablement Packages, see [Uninstalling Windows updates on managed devices using Intune](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/uninstalling-windows-updates-on-managed-devices-using-intune/ba-p/3778267)

 - For feature updates specifically, the time you can uninstall the update is limited from 2-60 days.
 This period is configured by the update rings Update setting **Set feature update uninstall period (2 – 60 days)**.
 You can't roll back a feature update that's been installed on a device after the update has been installed for longer than the configured uninstall period.